-The Cavaquinho is the most representative stringed instrument of the culture of music in Brazil.
-A four-stringed instrument that has belonged to the Brazilian culture for generations now, with a rich culture behind it.
-The instrument is used in most of the folk songs known by generations of Brazilians.
+The Cavaquinho is a highly representative stringed instrument of Brazilian music culture.
+This four-stringed instrument has been integral to Brazilian culture for generations, with a rich history and culture behind it.
+It is widely used in many of the folk songs that have been passed down through the generations of Brazilians, making it an essential part of the country’s musical heritage.

 Festivities in Brazil are abundant, and this instrument makes part of most of them.
 Using a Cavaquinho in Samba music, choros is mandatory.
 Carnivals in Brazil always showcase a Cavaquinho player as part of the roaster of musicians playing at every corner.

 The Cavaco has a body shape with curves similar to a guitar and uses metal strings.
 But curiously, only uses four strings like a Cuatro or a Ukulele.
-The traditional Cavaco is built with between 17 to 19 frets, which are enough to play traditional repertoires.
+The traditional Cavaco is built with between 17 to 19 frets, allowing for a wide range of notes and chords for playing traditional songs.

 Moreover, some more sophisticated Cavaquinhos built by luthiers tend to have much longer fingerboards.
 Some even reach the sound hole and therefore have more frets.
 These variations are adapting the contemporary musical diversity and are suited for more solo music styles.